Rapeseed

-Rapeseed (Brassica napus subsp. napus), also known as rape and oilseed rape and canola, is a bright-yellow flowering member of the family Brassicaceae (mustard or cabbage family), cultivated mainly for its oil-rich seed, which naturally contains appreciable amounts of mildly toxic erucic acid.
-The term "canola" denotes a group of rapeseed cultivars that were bred to have very low levels of erucic acid and which are especially prized for use as human and animal food.
-Rapeseed is the third-largest source of vegetable oil and the second-largest source of protein meal in the world.
+Rapeseed (Brassica napus subsp. napus), also known as rape and oilseed rape and canola, is a yellow-flowered member of the Brassicaceae family.

+The plant is cultivated primarily for its oil-rich seed, which naturally contains mildly toxic erucic acid.
+The term canola refers to a group of rapeseed cultivars with very low levels of erucic acid that are prized as food for humans and animals.
+The plant is the third-largest source of vegetable oil and the second-largest source of protein meal in the world.